M-Patek/Evolver/README.md

 * **Will (Intent):** Defines the direction of evolution.
 Through **Valuation-adaptive Perturbation (v-PuNNs)**, it conducts purposeful exploration within the solution space.

 ### 2. Trust Model
-We do not promise "Correct-by-Construction"; instead, we provide a layered trust model:
+We do not promise "Correct-by-Construction" for semantic logic.
+Instead, we provide a rigorous **Algebraic Trust Model**:

-* **Soundness:** Every step of the system's evolution strictly follows predefined algebraic laws (no illegal states can occur).
+* **Algebraic Soundness:** Every step of the system's evolution strictly follows predefined group laws.
+The system is guaranteed to remain in a valid algebraic state (an element of $Cl(\Delta)$), ensuring no structural corruption occurs.
-* **Verifiability:** The system’s evolutionary path generates a cryptographically secure **Trace**, allowing third parties to verify the authenticity of the results at a low cost.
+* **Verifiability:** The system’s evolutionary path generates a cryptographically secure **Trace**.
+Third parties can mathematically verify that the result was produced by a valid walk on the **Cayley Graph**, not hallucinated.
+* **Verified-by-Search:** Semantic correctness (Truth) is the objective of the optimization process ($E \to 0$), not an intrinsic property of the generation mechanism.

 ---